Scenario architecture

 Decide whether it belongs KB goals and scope boundary AGENTS.md ## KB Goals

-Find related notes Searchable note library kb/notes/
+Find related notes Searchable library and user notes kb/notes/, kb/commonplace/notes/

-Know how to write well Writing conventions target collection's COLLECTION.md
+Know how to write well Writing conventions target collection's COLLECTION.md (e.g. kb/notes/COLLECTION.md)

 Connect it to existing knowledge Skill or manual linking workflow promoted cp-skill-connect skill plus indexes

 The key architectural property is locality: the common write path does not require the agent to leave the installed tree.
+Writes always target the user's collections; the library is consulted read-only.

 When the common path is not enough